MontaineHOA/CCnR/12_land_use_restrictions.md

 ## Section 6.
 Mining.

-No oil dnlhng, oil development operations, otl refmmg, quarrymg, or mmmg operation of any kmd shall be permitted on or m any Lot, nor shall oil wells, tanks, tunnels, mineral excavation of shafts be permitted on or 1n any Lot.
-No derrick or other structure designed for use m boring for 011 or natural gas shall be erected, maintained or permitted upon any Lot
+No oil dnlhng, oil development operations, otl refmmg, quarrymg, or mmmg operation of any kmd shall be permitted on or in any Lot, nor shall oil wells, tanks, tunnels, mineral excavation of shafts be permitted on or 1n any Lot.
+No derrick or other structure designed for use in boring for 011 or natural gas shall be erected, maintained or permitted upon any Lot

 ## Section 7.
 Animals